-We take a small plane flight in the morning back to Anchorage and the completion of our voyage!
+We take a small plane flight in the morning back to Anchorage and complete our amazing voyage in Alaska!

 Per person in double occupancy room

 Single room accommodation is available for an additional fee of $600 per person (Please note that accommodation at our lodge in Lake Clark National Park is very exclusive and limited.
 Therefore, this one night will include double accommodation.
 In special circumstances, single accommodation may be possible at at the lodge, based on availability, at an additional cost on top of regular single accommodation supplement.
 Please contact us directly to discuss what options are available.)

 All accommodations as per itinerary